Cursed Job Market Signaling: Application: Wage Compression in Labor Markets

 The key insight from the two-type model (with a continuum of messages) is that, regardless of how cursed the players are, a separating $\chi$-CSE exists as long as $\chi < 1$.
 Proposition \ref{prop:continuum_separating} confirms that this result holds even when the model is extended to accommodate a continuum of types.
-To visualize the effect of cursedness, we plot the equilibrium education level $e^\chi(\theta)$ in the left panel of Figure \ref{fig:continuum_sep}.
-The figure shows that as the firm becomes increasingly cursed , the worker \emph{deflates} the value of education, yet education remains informative as long as $\chi < 1$.
-Consequently, as $\chi \to 1$, information transmission approaches maximum efficiency, with full revelation attained at almost negligible costs.
-However, when $\chi = 1$, no information transmission occurs.\footnote{In addition to the unique separating $\chi$-CSE, there exists a family of pooling $\chi$-CSE: $e^\chi(\theta)=\bar{e}$ for all $\theta$ can be supported as a pooling $\chi$-CSE if $\bar{e}\leq \sqrt{(1-\chi)\left[\underline{\theta} \mathbb{E}[\theta] - \underline{\theta}^2\right]}$ which guarantees incentive compatibility of the lowest type $\underline{\theta}$ (and hence all higher types).}
+To illustrate the effect of cursedness, we plot the equilibrium education level $e^\chi(\theta)$ in the left panel of Figure \ref{fig:continuum_sep}.
+The figure shows that as the firm becomes more cursed, the worker \emph{deflates} the value of education, yet education remains informative as long as $\chi < 1$.
+Consequently, as $\chi \to 1$, information transmission approaches maximum efficiency, with full revelation attained at almost negligible cost.
+However, when $\chi = 1$, information transmission breaks down.\footnote{In addition to the unique separating $\chi$-CSE, there exists a family of pooling $\chi$-CSE: $e^\chi(\theta)=\bar{e}$ for all $\theta$ can be supported as a pooling $\chi$-CSE if $\bar{e}\leq \sqrt{(1-\chi)\left[\underline{\theta} \mathbb{E}[\theta] - \underline{\theta}^2\right]}$ which guarantees incentive compatibility of the lowest type $\underline{\theta}$ (and hence all higher types).}

 Moreover, in the right panel of Figure \ref{fig:continuum_sep}, we plot the equilibrium wage $w(e^\chi(\theta))$ for each type.
 We find that, as players become more cursed, the wage scheme pivots around the average type $\mathbb{E}[\theta]$, and the slope of the wage function flattens.
 Specifically, as cursedness increases, wages converge toward the mean: workers with below-average productivity receive higher wages, while those with above-average productivity receive lower wages.
 This illustrates how cursedness can lead to wage compression in the job market signaling game.